simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 # Preface {-}

-This e-book is a *humble* attempt to describe *C* language while actively trying to learn it.
+This e-book is a **humble** attempt to describe _C_ language while actively trying to learn it.
 I enjoy writing code and technical documentation and I decided to produce this guide under [MIT licence](https://github.com/simone-lungarella/the-bloody-way-to-c/blob/master/LICENSE).
 It is *not* intended to be fully comprehensive and complete, it only contains what I've learned and follows my very personal style.

 It will be consistently updated and improved until completion and kept—as much as possible—accessible.

-To understand every aspect of *C*, many tools will be used and all examples will refer to [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands.
+To understand every aspect of _C_, many tools will be used and all examples will refer to [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands.
 I will be using [Neovim](https://neovim.io/) as text editor and operate on a Linux machine.
 The output of commands and all examples may differ from machine to machine but the concepts will hopefully remain valid.

-I strongly believe that the best way to develop software is by using *CLI* and lightweight text editors such as `neovim` or `vim`.
+I strongly believe that the best way to develop software is by using _CLI_ and lightweight text editors such as `neovim` or `vim`.
 Whenever it is possible, I will avoid using browsers to search for documentation by preferring usage of `man` directly into the terminal.
 This will keep low the friction and avoid the necessity to leave the home row of my keyboard.

 \newpage

 # Introduction {-}

 C was invented in [Bell Labs](https://it.wikipedia.org/wiki/Bell_Laboratories) when [Ken Thompson](https://it.wikipedia.org/wiki/Ken_Thompson) was working on Unix.
 Following the idea that a good operating system should have had a high level compiled language.
-After abandoning the first attempt on creating a compiler for [`Fortran`](https://it.wikipedia.org/wiki/Fortran), a smaller new language was created and named [`B`](https://en.wikipedia.org/wiki/B_(programming_language)). `B` better fitted [P2P11](https://en.wikipedia.org/wiki/PDP-11) but was not enough to port Unix from Assembly. [`C`](https://en.wikipedia.org/wiki/C_(programming_language)) was created with a set of feature that were missing in `B` and was a much better fit for the Unix system.
+After abandoning the first attempt on creating a compiler for [Fortran](https://it.wikipedia.org/wiki/Fortran), a smaller new language was created and named [_B_](https://en.wikipedia.org/wiki/B_(programming_language)). _B_ better fitted [P2P11](https://en.wikipedia.org/wiki/PDP-11) but was not enough to port Unix from Assembly. [_C_](https://en.wikipedia.org/wiki/C_(programming_language)) was created with a set of feature that were missing in _B_ and was a much better fit for the Unix system.

-*C* was a better language mainly because its multiple distinct types:
+_C_ was a better language mainly because its multiple distinct types:

 - pointers;
 - integer;
 - floating point numbers: float;

-In that sense, *C* language can be visualized as *B* with types where all types can also be imagined as integers since pointers—in very simple terms—are integers and so are structures.
+In that sense, _C_ language can be visualized as _B_ with types where all types can also be imagined as integers since pointers—in very simple terms—are integers and so are structures.
 In fact, structures are a set of integers representing offsets of each field position in memory and values of the very same fields.
 This simplicity can be considered the strength of the language as it can be easily picked up by new developers, layered to build a powerful abstraction and, with that, imagine in simple terms complex topics and algorithms.

 \newpage